What are the fundamentals behind rotary mechanical seals?

 The fluid film between the sealing faces is typically only a few microns thick.
 Its formation depends on several factors, including the type of fluid being sealed, the operating pressure and temperature, and the surface finish of the sealing faces.
 In most cases, the fluid film is created by the hydrodynamic action of the rotating face.
 As the face rotates, it shears the fluid, creating a pressure gradient that lifts the rotating face slightly off the stationary face, forming a thin film.

 To maintain the fluid film, it’s essential to ensure a continuous supply of fluid to the sealing area.
-This can achieve through various methods, such as using a flush system, which introduces clean fluid into the seal chamber to cool and lubricate the sealing faces.
-In some applications, the fluid being seal itself provides sufficient lubrication, but in others, an external flush fluid may be required.
+This can be achieved through various methods, such as using a flush system, which introduces clean fluid into the seal chamber to cool and lubricate the sealing faces.
+In some applications, the fluid being sealed itself provides sufficient lubrication, but in others, an external flush fluid may be required.

 Pressure and Temperature Effects